JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Add tracks to library from the search results #DONE
 - Search results will be styled similar to spotify, small rows with small images of containers #DONE
 - Add track option from the random track #DONE
+- Responsive context menu when adding track #DONE
+- When adding a track, we should check that it is both not in the library or the recycle bin #Maybe
+#### Currently if i try to add a track that is is in the trash to the library, it will be moved which is actually not bad

 ## Services
 To reduce code repetition, let's store all of the api calls into a single service